 This happens when the MTHFR gene is mutated.
 On the spectrum of genetic mutations it’s fairly mild, but it can certainly make you feel less than your best.

 MTHFR contains the code that helps your body make methyl-folate from folate-containing foods.
 This nutrient helps your body complete a variety of different processes, including metabolizing key nutrients and detoxifying, which is essential in keeping our bodies up and running optimally.

-While there are non-specific symptoms that can indicate having the mutation, there isn’t a definitive list that will tell you if have it.
+While there are indicators and non-specific symptoms that can indicate having the MTHFR mutation, there isn’t a definitive list that will tell you if have it.

 My recommendation: anyone who has been working on healing health issues yet hasn’t had much success – get tested.